abir0/Manuscript-Matcher/README.md

 The primary data collection was done by scraping the [Directory of Open Access Journals (DOAJ)](https://doaj.org/).
 DOAJ is an index or database of journals and articles' metadata.
 From this website, the `journal name`, article's `title` and `abstract` fields were extracted.
 The scraping was done using Selenium framework.
 A secondary dataset was collected from my previous project on [Journal Ranking](https://github.com/abir0/SJR-Journal-Ranking).
 This dataset had the journal's `subject category` information.
 The final data for training was obtained after cleaning and processing and merging the datasets.
 This data pre-processing is performed in the [data processing notebook](notebooks/Manuscript_Matcher_Data_Preprocessing.ipynb) on Google Colab.

+#### Dataset Description

+The final dataset had the following fields:
+ - Journal Name
+ - Title
+ - Abstract
+ - Subject Category

+The dataset had a total of 35k+ rows.
+And there were 61 labels in the `subject category` field.

 <p align="center">
   <a href="https://doaj.org/"><img src="images/doaj.png" width="800" /></a><br>
   <i>DOAJ Website</i>